pajikos/home-assistant-helm-chart/README.md

 $ helm install home-assistant pajikos/home-assistant
 ```

-The command deploys Home Assistant on the Kubernetes cluster in the default configuration.
-The [configuration](#configuration) section lists the parameters that can be configured during installation.
+This will deploy Home Assistant with the default configuration.
+See the [Configuration](#configuration) section for details on customizing the deployment.

 > **Tip**: List all releases using `helm list`